-Chelsea also serves on the boards of the Clinton Health Access Initiative, the School of American Ballet, Common Sense Media, the Africa Center and the Weill Cornell Medical College.
+Chelsea also serves on the boards of the Clinton Health Access Initiative, the School of American Ballet, the Africa Center and the Weill Cornell Medical College.
 She is the Co-Chair of the Advisory Board of the Of Many Institute at NYU.
 Chelsea holds a B.A. from Stanford, a MPhil from Oxford, a MPH from Columbia's Mailman School of Public Health, and a Doctorate in International Relations from Oxford University.

-She and her husband, Marc, live in New York City.
+She, her husband Marc, and their daughter Charlotte live in New York City.